 Forklifts are powerful machines used in a wide range of industrial projects.
 As such, forklift operators must know the safety regulations mandated by the Occupational Safety and Health Administration (OSHA).
-This blog post will look at some of the essential safety tips to keep in mind when operating a forklift.
+This blog post will examine some essential safety tips when operating a forklift.

 Forklift Training Requirements